 One Night a Week at Locations Close to Home

-Fine tune your leadership and decision-making skills with Keuka’s master’s in management.
+Fine tune your leadership and decision-making skills with Keuka College’s master’s of science in management.
 In less than two years, you’ll be prepared to take the next step in your career.

-Unlike a traditional MBA degree, which is geared toward people with technical backgrounds and heavily depends on accounting and math, Keuka’s master’s in management concentrates on the development of the individual within an organization.
+Unlike a traditional MBA degree, which is geared toward people with technical backgrounds and heavily depends on accounting and math, Keuka College’s master’s in management concentrates on the development of the individual within an organization.
 Core courses include organizational design and marketing, leadership development, strategic analysis, and ethics.

 Throughout your program, you’ll apply class concepts directly to the workplace and begin to examine critical issues within your organization.